The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 When you segment by need, you are much better positioned to create communications that resonate deeply.

-Personalization drives 10–15% revenue lift on average, with top performers seeing up to 25%
+McKinsey has found that personalization drives 10–15% revenue lift on average, with top performers seeing up to 25%.

 That last stat is worth sitting with for a moment.